Hi! I’m Ruby, a nutritionist at WW and for this week’s blog I’ll be talking about heart health.

 Eating a lot of saturated and trans-fats can push up cholesterol levels, which can lead to an increased risk of heart problems, such as heart disease.
 Foods high in saturated fat or trans-fat include sausages, full fat dairy products, visible white fat in & on meat, butter, ghee and processed foods such as pastries/pies, cakes and biscuits.

 The current recommendations are that women should have no more than 24g and men 31g of saturated fat each day, which can be easy to reach in just one or 2 meals.

 Here are my top tips for staying within the limits:

 - Add lean meats like chicken into your lunch and dinner recipes, or use meat alternatives (like Quorn).

 - Pick low fat dairy products over full fat varieties, such as skimmed milk, reduced-fat cheese.

 - When it comes to cooking methods, bake, grill or steam where you can, or if you are cooking with fat use an unsaturated fat option such as olive, rapeseed or sunflower oil.

 - Portion-control foods high in saturated fat.
-Check out our Portion Controlled Grill which makes preparing healthy food quick and easy.

 - Remember that all fats and oils are high in calories so it’s wise to use small amounts.